ajanthuthayan/magicedencalculator/README.md

 Note, I used Vercel to deploy this application and whenever the fetch request on the backend fails to respond within 5 seconds, Vercel responds with an error.
 Given this project was made for fun, I haven’t investigated an alternative as it works for the most part.
 If you have any recommendations of other free hosting alternatives let me know!

+(Update - May 8 2022) - Added current floor price feature, to allow users to compare payout at floor price!

 ## The Motivation
 The motivation for this project came from my experience with Magic Eden.
 As someone who was new to the NFT space at the time, a tool like this would have helped me make a better decision.
 I hope this helps those new to NFTs, particularly with Magic Eden and Solana NFTs.